 We brush the nap with special grooming tools.
 This process is done after washing and rinsing the rug.
 It gets the design sharper and removes the loose wool from the rug.

 We dry rugs in our climate controlled drying room to remove the moisture from the rug as soon as possible.
 It’s very important to remove the moisture from the rug.
 We use a humidifier heater and fan for movement of air.
 Drying time is approximately 6 hours.

-We perform a thorough final inspection to each and every rug.
+We perform a thorough final rug cleaning inspection to each rug.
 Our goal is customer satisfaction.
 We don’t hesitate to repeat any steps that might be necessary to provide you with the cleanest rug possible.
 It’s that final touch that means so much.

 - Free estimates

 Our Facility & Rug Cleaning Equipment